wedeling/EasySurrogate/tutorials/gray_scott/Gray_Scott.md

 ## Training a reduced surrogate

 The original Gray-Scott solver is modified in two main places.
-First, an EasySurrogate object is created as follows, and the trainingdat afrom teh high-resolution model is loaded:
+First, an EasySurrogate object is created as follows, and the training data from the high-resolution model is loaded:

 ```python